EU pledges €100 billion scheme for workers facing pay cuts | DW | 02.04.2020

-EU states can now apply for funding to help workers facing shorter hours during the coronavirus pandemic.
+EU states can soon apply for funding to help workers facing shorter hours during the coronavirus pandemic.
 European Commission President Ursula von der Leyen's "Sure" scheme hopes to prevent large-scale layoffs.

 The European Union on Thursday announced a funding scheme for EU states to help them subsidize workers' wages during the coronavirus health emergency.